sloth30799/Wanderer/README.md

 ## Optimizations

 More features to come!!!
 Have only before the trip features for now.
+Changing backend code to Typescript.

 ## Lessons Learned: